Fundamental residual amplitude modulation in electro-optic modulators: Conclusions

 We could have taken border effect into account by substituting the step function model for $n$ with a smooth function that takes into account the border effects of the EOM.
-We claim the effect is also present when a more general configuration is adopted since, as we elaborated in the previous section, it is a physical, global effect arising from the interaction of the dipole moments of the crystal with modulating field of EOM.
+We claim that $\mathrm{RAM_{F}}$ effect is also present when a more general configuration is adopted.

 On the other hand, it would appear that we have neglected the etalon effect without justification.
 However, this is not so.
 As it is well known, this effect is generated by the contribution of the successive internal reflections to the emerging laser.
 Two types of interfaces generate internal reflections: the oblique ones (air/crystal without modulating field or vice versa) and the vertical ones (crystal without modulating field/crystal with the modulating field, or vice versa).
 The reflections at the oblique faces do not contribute to the outgoing beams because they are deliberately deflected away from the path of the main beam.
 The reflections at the two vertical interfaces are crucial for the calculation of the emerging fields of the crystal.
 However, it is important to note the jump of the refractive index through both surfaces is of the first order in $\gamma$, with $\gamma \ll 1$ (see(\ref{eq.n})).
 So from the second reflection onwards, the amplitudes of the reflective fields are $\gamma^{l}$-order with $l \geqslant 2$, and they are out of our approximation order.